cimentadaj/presentations/ess_presentation/intro_slides.md

 The philosophy of the `ess` package is very simple

 <div align="center">
-"Analyze your data rather than search on the web for information"
+"Concentrate on your analysis rather than on searching for information"
 </div>

 <br>